The Best Breast Augmentation & Breast Implants in Ontario – We’re Located in Barrie

 Can a woman breast feed after breast augmentation?

-If a woman would be able to breastfeed without implants, YES, is the answer.
+If a woman would be able to breastfeed with implants, YES, is the answer.
 Various studies have shown that breast feeding can be an issue for small breasted women.
 It is likely that implants will not have an effect either way.
 Regardless of the type of implant used, there is no known risk to the infant.

 Do breasts with implants sag over time?